 The Pelton turbine. which he wants to use, contains all the elements of a particular washing machine.
 Joe has suggestions for this http://www.ecoinnovation.co.nz.

 His tribe already uses the technology in their houses, Joe tells me: The water coming from the mountain drives up old washing machines and thus generates electricity in an environmentally friendly way.

 "The indigenous people have the solution to many problems," explains Joe.
-For example, our twenty-six-year-old leader, Wiremu Nuku, knows so well that he could survive alone in the wilderness.
+Our twenty-six year old guide Wiremu Nuku, for example, knows so well that he could survive alone in the wild.

 Foundation for the rescue of the rainforest

-In order to promote the afforestation of the rainforest, Joe has founded the Rainforest Restoration Trust together with the Dutch travel company Travel Essence.
-The Urewera National Park is home to some of New Zealand's oldest tree species in an area of 212,600 hectares.
+To promote afforestation for climate protection in the rainforest, Joe founded the Rainforest Restoration Trust together with the Dutch travel company Travel Essence.
+Urewera National Park is home to some of New Zealand's oldest tree species, covering an area of 212,600 hectares.

 On the one hand, it aims to create jobs for the Maori who are concerned with afforestation, and on the other, through the project, tourists have the opportunity to plant trees themselves - a trend that the public has repeatedly come up with through the so-called Tree Protester movement is moved, as Joe tells me.